Menu (linked Index)

 (28) ΔH = Q (closed system, PV work only, constant Pressure)

-So, given all the assumptions we made are true, the change in enthalpy is exactly equal to the heat transferred.
+So, for a closed system where there is only PV work and the pressure is constant, the change in enthalpy is exactly equal to the heat transferred.

 Steady State Flow Process

-Consider a process depicted in the picture below where
+Consider a steady state flows process as depicted in the picture below where

 - conditions within it are constant at all time (steady state) and